Lester Young: Family life

+Lester married three times.
+His first marriage was to Beatrice Tolliver, in Albuquerque, on February 23, 1930.
+His second was to Mary Dale.
+His third wife was Mary Berkeley; they had two children.

+His son, Lester Young, Jr. became an educator and in 2021 was elected chancellor of the New York State Board of Regents, the first African American to hold that position.

 Posthumous dedications

-Charles Mingus dedicated an elegy to Young, "Goodbye Pork Pie Hat", only a few months after his death.
-At Mingus’s request, Joni Mitchell wrote lyrics to “Goodbye Pork Pie Hat” which incorporated stories Mingus told Mitchell about Young; the song was featured on Mitchell’s 1979 album release, Mingus, a collaboration instigated by Mingus during the last year of his life as he struggled with the ALS that would kill him.
+Charles Mingus dedicated an elegy to Young, "Goodbye Pork Pie Hat", only a few months after his death, and released it on his 1959 album Mingus Ah Um.
+Mingus re-released "Goodbye Pork Pie Hat" under the name "Theme for Lester Young" on his 1964 album Mingus Mingus Mingus Mingus Mingus.
+At Mingus’s request, Joni Mitchell wrote lyrics to "Goodbye Pork Pie Hat" which incorporated stories Mingus told Mitchell about Young; the song was featured on Mitchell’s 1979 album release, Mingus, a collaboration instigated by Mingus during the last year of his life as he struggled with the ALS that would kill him.
 The resulting song then became both an elegy to Young, and, implicitly, Mingus as well.

-Wayne Shorter, then of Art Blakey's Jazz Messengers, composed a tribute, called "Lester Left Town".
+Wayne Shorter, then of Art Blakey's Jazz Messengers, composed a tribute called "Lester Left Town," which was released on the Jazz Messengers' 1960 album The Big Beat.

 In 1981 OyamO (Charles F. Gordon) published the book The Resurrection of Lady Lester, subtitled "A Poetic Mood Song Based on the Legend of Lester Young", depicting Young's life.
 The work was subsequently adapted for the theater, and was staged in November of that year at the Manhattan Theater Club, New York City, with a four-piece jazz combo led by Dwight Andrews.

 In the 1986 film Round Midnight, the fictional main character Dale Turner, played by Dexter Gordon, was partly based on Young – incorporating flashback references to his army experiences, and loosely depicting his time in Paris and his return to New York just before his death.
 Young is a major character in English writer Geoff Dyer's 1991 fictional book about jazz, But Beautiful.